Goetia Tarot - Dark Edition - tarot meets demonology in black and white

 - Number of cards: 78 (22 Major Arcana, 56 Minor Arcana)

-- Size: 70 x 120 mm
+- Card size: 70 x 120 mm

 - Finish: glossy

-- Cardstock: high quality, sturdy
+- Card stock: high quality, sturdy

 - Language: English